eclipse1482/nanoise/README.md

     Once installed, you can run NaNoise from any terminal at any location by simply typing: nanoise

+5. Future updates:

+    Nanoise can be updated by running:
+    npm update -g

+    **Note:** This will overwright your config file so please back it up if needed and reconfigure your app after the update is complete.

 ## Usage

 1. If installed globally as described in the [Installation section](#installation), nanoise can be run by typing "nanoise" into your terminal.